 John: Right, his is not a walk-in.

-Sherry: She just said in lieu of a walk in closet, it does not equal that to add built-ins around a bed in a master because people want to walk in, they want a different zone, they want a place to put all their shoes out of the way – yada, yada, yada.
+Sherry: She just said in lieu of a walk in closet, it does not equal that to add built-ins around a bed in a main bedroom because people want to walk in, they want a different zone, they want a place to put all their shoes out of the way – yada, yada, yada.
 So she said it was not even close.
 I sort of thought she’d walk the fence – like she’d say, “Either one would be great.
 I trust you guys, it will be great.”
 So it was kind of funny when she was like, “Don’t do it!” [laughing]

 John: Well, I’m glad she put her foot down on it.